 You should know that most of these variants are accessible to anyone.
 Today, there is something called fitness boxing, which is for both women and men and suitable to whoever, regardless of age or physical condition!

 If you think boxing is a “basic” sport when it comes to its rules, you will perhaps think differently once you get going with the sport.

 It is a highly supervised sport and boxing gyms often require certain licensing.
 There are also many sports federations, such as the French Federation of Savate (for French boxing) and the English Boxing Alliance (for Western boxing).

 You may also have heard of “cardio boxing”, “boxingfit”, “fitness boxing”, or even “women’s boxing” (though, it is indeed an activity for the two sexes – don’t think twice about that!)

 Boxercise is fully up to date with the health and wellness requirements of Western sport practices.
 It can be practiced in tandem with another fitness activity.
 You can also combine music with your work-out – a great way to kill two birds with one stone and satisfy your two passions!

 Everything begins with warming up, which is essential in order to avoid hurting yourself during your work out (please keep this in mind!) when you are truly moving every part of your body… All members, muscles, and joints of the human body are solicited when it comes to boxing.

 Training for Boxing | It is necessary for you to prepare your body with a great personal trainer beforehand. | source: upload.wikimedia

-Through various positions, you will gain flexibility, ease, and develop your body in a harmonious way, while learning the fundamental moves of boxing.
+Through various positions, when you learn to box you will gain flexibility, ease, and develop your body in a harmonious way, while learning the fundamental moves of boxing.

 On average, a session will end with a muscle-building session for the abdominal and gluteal areas of the body, which will come before the stretching, which ensures your muscles get the recovery needed after your intense work-out.